Beagles

 Beagles cannot be walked without a leash.
 They can get distracted by a scent and follow their nose so keenly they lose their way or won’t come back when called.

-Beagles can escape from yards (often when tempted by a smell outside) so fences must be five or more feet tall and have something underneath to prevent tunnelling.
+Beagles can escape from yards (often when tempted by a smell outside) so fences must be 1.5 meters or taller and have something underneath to prevent tunnelling.

 A great way to exercise your beagle is to hide treats or its favourite toy in the yard and let it find them by sniffing.